-Although not within immediate proximity to the site area, mobility options are available.
+Although not within immediate proximity to the site area, mobility options are available for the proposed site area.
 There are no known plans for expansion of transit service at this time.

 What transportation demand management strategies does the developer propose (carpool, flex-time, transit subsidy, etc.)?